sahiliamsso/docs/source/upgrade/index.md

 # service gluu-server-2.4.x stop
 ```

-Consult the [docs](../installation-guide/install.md) of the
-respective distribution about how to install the Gluu Server using the
-package manager.
-Once the package manager has installed the version
+Review the [installation docs](../installation-guide/install.md) to install the Gluu Server using the package manager.
+Once the package manager has installed version `3.0.0`, then execute the following commands:
-`3.0.0`, then:

 ```
 # cp -r /opt/gluu-server-2.4.x/root/backup_24/ /opt/gluu-server-3.0.0/root/